bhoeckendorf/NrrdIO/000-README.txt

 General information -------------------------------------------------------
 ---------------------------------------------------------------------------

-** NOTE: These source files have been copied and/or modified from Teem, ** Gordon Kindlmann's research software; <http://teem.sourceforge.net>.
+** NOTE: These source files have been copied and/or modified from ** Teem, Gordon Kindlmann's research software; <http://teem.sf.net>.
-** Teem is licensed under the GNU Lesser Public License.
-The ** non-copyleft licensing defined above applies to only the source ** files in the NrrdIO distribution, and not to any files in the Teem ** distribution.
+** Teem is licensed under a weakened GNU Lesser Public License (the ** weakening is to remove burdens on those releasing binaries that ** statically link against Teem) .
+The non-copyleft licensing defined ** above applies to only the source files in the NrrdIO distribution, ** and not to any files in the Teem distribution.

 NrrdIO is a modified and highly abbreviated version of the Teem.
 NrrdIO contains only the source files (or portions thereof) required for